peterdurham/code-boost/content/blog/react-conditional-rendering/index.md

 ---
-title: How To Do Conditional Rendering in React
+title: Conditional Rendering Basics in React
 date: "2015-05-06T23:46:37.121Z"
 category: "React"
 description: "Various methods of conditional rendering in React such as if-else, logical &&, and ternary opeartors."
-featuredImage: "./stoplight.jpg"
+featuredImage: "./question.jpg"
 tags: ["React", "Conditional Rendering"]
 ---

-Oftentimes when building React interfaces, we will want to display different elements depending on the state of the application.
+Oftentimes when building with **React**, we will want to display different elements depending on the state of the application.
 There are numerous ways to do this in React, depending on the situation.
 In this tutorial we will walk through several of the options available.

+## Rendering with If / Else

 Each component in React has a `return` statement, which includes some JSX or markup.
 We can use `if` statements to decide which JSX is returned.
 In the following example, our component will return the number of bananas along with a label.
 If there is only 1 banana we would like to make it singular, otherwise we can make it plural.